Nolan Jones Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

+- The 8.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 26th in the league.

-- The Cardinals have a 4.50 team ERA that ranks 21st among all league pitching staffs.
+- The Cardinals have the 22nd-ranked team ERA among all league pitching staffs (4.54).

-- Cardinals pitchers combine to give up 106 home runs (one per game), the first-fewest in baseball.
+- The Cardinals allow the fewest home runs in baseball (106 total, one per game).

-- The Cardinals will send Wainwright (3-5) to the mound for his 14th start of the season.
-He is 3-5 with a 7.18 ERA and 34 strikeouts through 62 2/3 innings pitched.
+- Matz makes the start for the Cardinals, his 16th of the season.
+He is 2-7 with a 4.06 ERA and 87 strikeouts in 93 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Chicago Cubs, when he went six innings, allowing four earned runs while giving up seven hits.
+- His most recent appearance came on Sunday against the Chicago Cubs, when the left-hander tossed six scoreless innings while allowing four hits.

-- The 41-year-old has an ERA of 7.18, with 4.9 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .349 batting average against him.
+- The 32-year-old has an ERA of 4.06, with 8.4 strikeouts per nine innings, in 23 games this season.
+Opponents have a .270 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.